-Most venues receive limited funding and rely on ticket sales and donations to survive so a long period of closure is a massive worry.
+Most venues receive limited funding and rely on ticket sales and donations to survive so although many managed to reopen for a few months, they still need lots of support.

 Virtual tours, exhibitions and more from Bristol Museums